spencermathews/pixeldust/docs/PixeldustSimulation.md

 ### Initialization Methods

 `PixeldustSimulation` [constructor]
-: Pass in name of guiding csv file, how much to scale images, and number of particles per black pixel.
-Parses csv file to initialize audioFile, imageFiles[], and times[], then creates audio, images[],and particles[].
+: Pass in name of guiding csv file and how much to scale images Parses csv file to initialize audioFile, imgs[], and times[], then creates audio, images[],and particles[].
 : constructor

 `parse`

-`convertTime`
-: helper method

 `initAudio`